Partially Hydrolyzed Guar Gum (PHGG): Comprehensive Guide on Benefits and Uses of Guar Fiber

 Partially Hydrolyzed Guar Gum (PHGG or guar fiber) is an excellent source of soluble fiber and very well tolerated.
 It is tasteless, odorless and colorless, and has low viscosity, making it suitable as a standalone fiber supplement as well as for a broad range of food and beverage applications.

-The benefits of PHGG have been extensively studied, and include nourishing healthy gut microbiota, improving stool consistency and regularity, increasing satiety, decreasing blood sugar spikes, and managing IBS-related gastrointestinal symptoms.
+This fiber’s benefits have been extensively studied, and include nourishing healthy gut microbiota, improving stool consistency and regularity, increasing satiety, decreasing blood sugar spikes, managing IBS-related gastrointestinal symptoms and supporting weight management.

 PHGG supplements such as Sunfiber are a well-tolerated, reliable option for increasing soluble fiber intake without experiencing the additional gas or bloating associated with some other types of fiber supplements.